 Credit Principles

+Prior to entering into any new credit relationship, the Branch must become familiar with the customer/counterparty and be confident that we are dealing with a customer/counterparty of sound repute and creditworthiness.
+The Branch has strict policies in place to avoid association with corporate entities and individuals that may be involved in fraudulent activities and other crimes.

 No credit will be extended or approved that could knowingly breach any UK or where relevant, any other regulatory authority requirements;

 No credit will be extended or approved that breaches the delegation of authority that the Branch operates under, without prior approval from HO;